How to Report Crypto on Taxes – Easy Guide for the US [2023]

 Using crypto tax software is the easiest way to track crypto gains/losses and generate tax reports, while your crypto tax tool should generate forms like Form 8949.

-Moreover, crypto exchanges serving US customers should send forms like Form 1099-B to crypto investors.
+Crypto exchanges serving US customers may send forms like Form 1099-MISC or 1099-B to crypto investors.
+Under the proposed regulations, crypto exchanges will start to issue Form 1099-DA in 2025.

 How do I report my crypto trading